ELHARAKA/RepoCleaner/README.md

 - **Backup Recommendations**: Before deleting any repositories, it is strongly recommended to back up your data.
 This ensures that you do not lose any important information permanently.
 - **Select Options Carefully**: Choose the appropriate option based on whether you want to delete all, forked, archived, or specific repositories.
 Each choice has significant consequences and cannot be undone.

-## Contributing

-- Contributions to RepoCleaner are welcome!
-Please refer to the contributing guidelines in the repository for more details on how to contribute.

 ## License
 This project is licensed under the [MIT License](LICENSE).